Aging & Health A to Z

 Your treatment for syncope depends on its cause(s).This is particularly important if you have heart problems.
 Heart attacks may require aggressive medical therapy.
 Problems with heart valves are typically treated with surgery.
 Treatment for heart rhythm problems may involve medications or a pacemaker.

-Your healthcare professional may manage your orthostatic hypotension by making changes to your medications, such as avoiding drugs that expand (dilate) blood vessels and discontinuing or reducing the amount of diuretics (water pills) you take.
+Your healthcare provider may manage your orthostatic hypotension by making changes to your medications, such as avoiding drugs that expand (dilate) blood vessels and discontinuing or reducing the amount of diuretics (water pills) you take.

 Whatever the situation, always be sure to check with your healthcare provider before making any changes in how you take your medication.